What’s the Processing Time for P Visas in 2025?

 7. Travel and Entry to the U.S.

 If premium processing is utilized, the third step is shortened to 15 calendar days.
-However, don’t forget to include green card wait time if you’re changing status later.
+However, don’t forget to include a green card wait time if you’re changing status later.

 5. P Visa at U.S. Embassies and Consulates